Rare version of perhaps the most popular polysynth ever produced.

 – replacement of battery and fitting new socket

 – regeneration of keyboard

-– replacement of all 9 filter / voice ICs with the best clones available from Analoge Renaissance (5 years warranty!)
+– replacement of 6 filter ICs with the best clones available from Analoge Renaissance (5 years warranty!)

 – installation of external input to chorus – you will now be able to process your sounds through the wonderful and rich Roland chorus

 – final calibration and installation of factory patches

 1660 EUR (1350 EUR plus 23% VAT).

 Please click on the “Contact” tab in the top right corner of the page if you are not sure whether VAT applies to you.